RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-09-23-code-cheats.md

 ## Run a code checker

 People tell me they write "bad code".
 I think they generally underestimate their abilities, but this is a little beside the point.
 There are good and bad practises when coding - a function with 27 input variables named `a`, `b`, `default`, `sAm`, `a2`, etc. is not likely to be good practise in any language.
 You probably know this.
 But there are hundreds of bad practises and no-one can even remember them all!
 Probably.
-So we have tools to automatically check code for these. [pylint](https://pypi.org/project/pylint/) is a good choice in Python, and R has [lintR](https://github.com/r-lib/lintr). **Use these and your code will be easier to read an maintain.** You may even prevent some bugs!
+So we have tools to automatically check code for these. [pylint](https://pypi.org/project/pylint/) is a good choice in Python, and R has [lintR](https://github.com/r-lib/lintr). **Use these and your code will be easier to read and maintain.** You may even prevent some bugs!

 ## Make a regression test